 While at the legendary Bell Laboratories in the 1990s, our founders invented the process for extruding a graded-index polymer optical fiber (GI-POF) from CYTOP®, a highly transparent amorphous fluoropolymer made by AGC, Inc. (formerly Asahi Glass Company).
 These scientists started Chromis Technologies in 2004 to commercialize this patented technology, offering a line of high-bandwidth, low-attenuation GI-POF known as GigaPOF® as an alternative to glass optical fiber for high-speed data communication and sensing applications.

 In 2013, we introduced a series of award-winning HDMI active optical cables – made with GigaPOF – to enable uncompressed, zero-latency video transmission at distances up to 100 meters for commercial design-build integrators and residential custom installers to use in high-end digital signage and audio-video projects.

-Currently, we offer several standard products in the CyclAFlor™ family, as well as an unlimited variety of bespoke formulations, for a diverse and expanding array of high-value industrial applications that go well beyond our POF origins.
+We now offer standard products in the CyclAFlor™ family and are able to create an unlimited variety of bespoke formulations for industrial applications that go well beyond our POF origins.